subho97/FaceMask/README.md

 # FaceMask Detection
-Amidst the ongoing crisis, it's very important for each one of us to maintain safety protocols because at the end, if we stay safe others stay safe.
+Amidst the ongoing crisis, it's very important for each one of us to maintain safety protocols because in the end, if we take precautions others around us will stay safe too.

 Wearing a Face Mask is one such protocol we all must follow.
 This repository contains the files and documents that are required to fine-tune a MobileNetV2 CNN architecture to recognise faces and determine whether the person is wearing a mask or not.
 It works on still images as well as on live webcam stream in real-time.

 I will be breaking down the entire project into three simple and intersting steps.